javigalan99/CleanClocks/README.md

 Installation Guide:
 ==========================================================================================
 1. Install Rainmeter on your computer (you can find it here: https://www.rainmeter.net/)
-2. Download the .rms file from this repository
+2. Download the .rmskin file from this repository (Current version: cleanClocks_3.0.rmskin)
-3. Install the skin by just double clicking the .rms file and follow the install wizard
+3. Install the skin by just double clicking the .rmskin file and follow the install wizard

 Quick Guide of Use:
 ==========================================================================================